pettym/Carolinacon-19-Badge/README.md

  - `OS102011MA1QN1`

-In all seriousness, I do appreciate that SamacSys has opened up their part library for amateurs, hobbyists, and scrubs like me.
+Carolinacon appreciates that SamacSys has opened up their part library for amateurs, hobbyists, and scrubs like us.